2025 Australia 4.0 Summit

 Debate #4 November 7th 12:30-14:00 AEDT | Debate #5 November 14th 12:30-14:30 AEDT

-Over this time, the conversations have evolved from identifying challenges and issues to focusing in on the opportunities for policies, strategies and solutions.
+Over that time, the conversations evolved from identifying challenges and issues to focusing in on the opportunities for policies, strategies and solutions.

 Our goal is to promote execution and innovation that will deliver real, sustained benefits to every Australian.